pleiades86/bash-functions-for-firefox/README.md

 ### Platform requires

-This solution to run firefox as daemon, requires bash and tigervnc
+This solution to run firefox as daemon, requires bash and an GUI system,
-so it's better to try it on gnu/linux systems.
+so firefox could display and run.
+Hence it's better to try it on gnu/linux
+systems.

-Other vnc servers also works if they implement X that firefox
+We could try [KVM](http://www.linux-kvm.org) and [tigervnc](http://tigervnc.org/).
+Other vnc servers also works if they
-need when it running.
+implement X that firefox need when it running.

 ### While, how can I inject my JavaScript codes into the HTTP responses?